 The direct object pronoun must be placed before the verb, so 'mi' cannot come after 'aspetta'.

-The position of the pronoun 'mi' is wrong and the pronoun 'lo' is superfluous in this sentence.
+The position of the pronoun 'mi' is wrong, and the pronoun 'lo' is unnecessary in this sentence.

 2.

-The pronoun position is wrong; with the infinitive the pronoun attaches to the end of the verb.
+The position of the pronoun is incorrect; with the infinitive, the pronoun joins at the end of the verb.

 3.

-Two object pronouns cannot be used one after the other in this construction; it is an error.
+Two object pronouns cannot be used one after the other in this construction; this is an error.

-The indirect object pronoun must be placed before the verb, not after.
+The indirect object pronoun must be positioned before the verb, not after.

 4.

-The pronoun 'Le' should not be repeated at the end of the sentence and this construction is incorrect.
+The pronoun 'Le' should not be repeated at the end of the sentence; this construction is incorrect.

-The indirect object pronoun must come before the verb, not after.
+The indirect object pronoun must precede the verb, not come after.

 Direct Object Pronouns in Italian